Student wearing gloves using an electric board

 Driven by industry, and delivered by supportive programme teams, you can develop the knowledge and skills to take your career potential further.

-The course relies heavily on the microfabrication cleanroom and the ‘Microsystems and Nanophotonics’ measurement laboratory at Salford University.
+The course relies heavily on the microfabrication cleanroom and the ‘Microsystems and Nanophotonics’ measurement laboratory at University of Salford.

 Employment and stats